tomafro/tomafro.net/site/posts/2009-08-14-zsh-completion-for-gem-and-gem-open.markdown

 ---
 layout: post
 title: ZSH Completion for gem and gem open
-categories: [zsh, completion, gem, gem-open]
+tags: [zsh, completion, gem, gem-open]
 ---
 I've been trying to get my head around the ZSH completion system.
 It's not easy, but I'm slowly making progress.